MailOnline/Reactor/README.md

 ##### Cons... ❌

-* If you have an unusual flow, that doesn't really fit the flow described in the [Intro](https://github.com/MailOnline/Reactor#intro), you will just fight Reactor, in that case it's better to just not use it. ⛔️
+* If you have an unusual flow, that doesn't really fit the flow described in the [Intro](https://github.com/MailOnline/Reactor#intro). ⛔️
 * After checking the [Advance usage](#advance-usage), Reactor doesn't give you enough flexibility. 😭😭 If this is the case, please open an issue, so we see what we can do! 👍

 ## How to use